 My recommendation is to get a leather muzzle especially if your dog is going to wear it for longer periods of time as the leather ones are more comfortable for them as the metal ones.

 Make sure to also pack the Certificate of Vaccinations of your dog, my recommendation is to pack this along with your other documents in your own bug out bag.
-If you want to be extra safe make a copy of these documents and have one in each of your dog’s bug out bag in addition to having one in your own bug out bag.
-In my recent article Do fireproof bags really work, I point out that the best items to store in fireproof bags are your documents, even if there is no fire hazard it is still a good idea as these bags are also water resistant.
+If you want to be extra safe make a copy of these documents and have one in each of your dog’s bug out bags in addition to having one in your own bug out bag.
+In my recent article Do fireproof bags really work ( Or do they? ), I point out that the best items to store in fireproof bags are your documents, even if there is no fire hazard it is still a good idea as these bags are also water-resistant.

 This is fairly situational of what kind of SHTF scenario you are facing, you might think these are only useful in a gas attack but these will be useful in places where dust storms are frequent or if a major earthquake hits making a lot of dust.

 You should use a dog whistle for training your dogs, usually, these work on such high frequencies that we can not hear them with the human ear but dogs will hear them.
 This is especially useful if you are trying to stay away from people as yelling for your dog’s name for hours could attract people and wild areas.